BAAQMD/SFBA-COVID-air-quality/README.md

 # README

-Skeleton for analysis of air quality data in the San Francisco Bay Area (SFBA), pre- and post- "COVID-19".
+This repository is a skeleton for analysis of air quality data in the San Francisco Bay Area (SFBA), pre- and post- "COVID-19".
+Please read the sections below before running the code.
+If you have questions, please contact David Holstius <dholstius@baaqmd.gov>.
+Thank you!

 ## TODO